Notice of Pre-AIA or AIA Status

 Greyscale

 Therefore, Sastry teaches the step a) of claim 1, where the amended “at least nine days” is taught by “the transduced cell line is cultured for 21 days…”, the “virus-permissive cells” is C8166 cell line, the “(i) a gene therapy product” is indicated by “we describe methods capable of detecting low levels of virus contamination and discuss the current regulatory guidelines for screening gene therapy products intended for human use” (Abstract).
 As for the newly added limitation of “10 ml or less”, Sastry teaches that the cell can be seeded in the 6-well plate (See page 253) or 25-cm 2 flasks (See page 252; Table 1), where the culture volume is less than 10 ml.
+Also, the 6-well plate is considered as “a plurality of individual cell culture aliquots” as claimed.

 For the claimed step b) in the base claim 1, Sastry teaches that after three weeks, cell free medium from amplified cells is used to infect naïve C8166 (Indicator) cells, which are cultured for an additional seven days and analyzed for the presence of viral markers (See page 247, paragraph 1), where the “seven days” here can be considered to teach the “a further six days” as claimed in step b).
 As for the dilution factor claimed, Sastry teaches a serial dilution at “… Flasks #2–5: 10−2, 10−4, and 10−6…” (See page 253, paragraph 3.1.3), which can be considered a dilution factor at 2.
 Sastry also teaches the cells should be passaged a minimum of five times during the three-week period and at least two times per week.
 The amplification kinetics do allow scaling down of large flasks with later passages, as demonstrated in Table 2 (See page 252, paragraph 2 and Table 2 below), which indicates the passage of the cell aliquots and the total volume can be reduced.
 Therefore, the “the total volume across the plurality of aliquots is reduced by at least 50%” as claimed can be achieved through experimental optimization based on the cell density and culture volume unless there is evidence showing that they produce unexpected results.

-As for the amended limitation of c), Sastry teaches that Sensitive assays have been developed for detection of RCL indicative markers including the p24 gag antigen (by ELISA), viral reverse transcriptase (by product enhanced reverse transcriptase or PERT), psi-gag sequences that result from a recombination between vector and packaging constructs (by PCR) and the psuedotyping envelop VSV-G (by PCR) (See page 247, paragraph 1).
+As for the amended limitation of claim 1 c), Sastry teaches that sensitive assays have been developed for detection of RCL indicative markers including the p24 gag antigen (by ELISA), viral reverse transcriptase (by product enhanced reverse transcriptase or PERT), psi-gag sequences that result from a recombination between vector and packaging constructs (by PCR) and the psuedotyping envelop VSV-G (by PCR) (See page 247, paragraph 1).
 Here the new added limitation of “testing a test sample from the aliquots at the end of step b)” is taught by Sastry’s teaching at culturing a further seven days and then the sample will be tested.

-As for the newly added limitation on “wherein the method is performed before clinical release of the gene therapy product”, Sastry teaches that screening of vector prior to clinical use has generally relied on biologic assays aimed at documenting a replication competent virus, rather than surrogate markers of virus (See page 245, paragraph 2).
+As for the limitation on “wherein the method is performed before clinical release of the gene therapy product”, Sastry teaches that screening of vector prior to clinical use has generally relied on biologic assays aimed at documenting a replication competent virus, rather than surrogate markers of virus (See page 245, paragraph 2).

 PNG